 In 2005, with Mark Wigley and Ole Bouman, he was the founder to the prestigious Volume magazine, the result of a collaboration with Archis (Amsterdam), AMO and C-lab (Columbia University NY).

-Koolhaas is professor at Harvard University, where he directs The Project on the City, a research programme on changes in urban conditions around the world.
+Koolhaas directed the 2014 Venice Architecture Biennale and is a professor at Harvard University, where he directs The Project on the City, a research programme on changes in urban conditions around the world.
 This programme has conducted research on the delta of the Pearl River in China (entitled Great Leap Forward) and on consumer society (The Harvard Design School Guide to Shopping).
 Taschen Verlag has published the results.
+Now is preparing a major exhibition for the Guggenheim museum to open in 2019 entitled Countryside: Future of the World.

 Among the awards he has won in recent years, we mention here the prestigious Pritzker Architecture Prize (2000), the Praemium Imperiale (2003), the Royal Gold Medal (2004) and the Mies Van Der Rohe prize (2005).
 In 2008, Time mentioned him among the 100 most influential people of the planet.